Top 5 Dangers of Kratom Abuse

 Kratom Danger #1 – Overdoses

 While kratom is rumored to be harmless, there are a number of serious risks associated with regular use.
-The exact causes of the dangers of kratom use are not well understood, but it is clear to pose a threat to several vital organs, particularly the liver, kidneys, heart, and the brain.
+The exact causes of the dangers of kratom use are not well understood.
+It is clear, however, that kratom poses a threat to several vital organs, particularly the liver, kidneys, heart, and brain.
 These risks include, but are not limited to:

-There are many potential drug-drug interactions which may occur with kratom.
+There are many potential drug-drug interactions that may occur with kratom.
 While there have not yet been any studies done on drug-drug interactions in humans, there are many cases where death or serious side effects occurred when kratom was used alongside other drugs.
 The exact interactions which may have occurred are unclear, but the results are not desirable.
 Some of these potential drug interactions include, but are not limited to:

 - Zopiclone (Zimovane), Citalopram (Celexa), Lamotrigine (Lamictal): Used in tandem with kratom which resulted in a fatality.
 Blood levels of the three other drugs were well within the therapeutic range, indicating no abuse was occurring.
 The post-mortem levels of kratom metabolites were quite high, indicating heavy use.
-14

 - Vyvanse: In this case, there was no history of epilepsy.
 After using kratom and Vyvanse together, the subject started having both tonic-clonic and absence seizures.
 Upon discontinuing kratom use, the seizures ceased.

 - Seroquel & Adderall: The patient was presenting with multiple symptoms of PRES (see above) after tandem use of prescription medications and kratom.
 CT scan showed results consistent with vasogenic edema.

 - Paxil & Lamictal: The subject was found unresponsive by his family after a T-C seizure at home.
 EMS were called but were unable to resuscitate.
 Subsequent autopsy revealed that he had suffered heart attack, pulmonary embolism, and brain hemorrhage before finally succumbing to hypoxia.

 - Modafinil (Provigil): After use with Kratom, the subject suffered a T-C seizure.